 It is much more effective than masks.
 AeroNabs is a molecular form of personal protective equipment that can act as an important buffer until vaccines provide a permanent solution to Covid-19

-Peter Walter, co-inventor of AeroNabs, PhD, professor of biochemistry and biophysics at UCSF and researcher at the Howard Hughes Medical Institute.
+Peter Walter, co-inventor of AeroNabs, PhD, professor of biochemistry and biophysics at UCSF, and Howard Hughes Medical Institute investigator.

 AeroNabs could be a permanent line of defense even for those who cannot access or do not respond to SARS-CoV-2 vaccines.
 With a simple nasal spray they would avoid the problem.